currawong-project/libcw/README.md

   later proc's then they will not have all of their inputs when they are instantiated.
   One way around this is to instantiate them with an initial set of inputs but then allow those inputs to be replaced by a later connection.
+- Look more closely at the way of identify an in-stmt src-net or a out-stmt in-net.
+It's not clear there is a difference between specifying  `_` and the default behaviour.
+Is there a way to tell it to search the entire network from the root?
+Isn't that what '_' is supposed to do.

 BUGS: